-Trippin: Mama Africa
+Trippin: Crossing Borders in Africa

-The actual trip – Zambia – Botswana – Zimbabwe – Malawi (via Zambia and Zimbabwe) – Zambia.
+The actual trip: Zambia – Botswana – Zimbabwe – Malawi (via Zambia and Zimbabwe) – Zambia.

 ZAMBIA